 There are a lot of features in this dictionary, but the ones I am really using are:

 Start typing your research while still in a word’s “card”

-When you do a research, you are presented with a list of results.
+When you make a search, you are presented with a list of results.
 If you want to get a closer look at a word, you can select one result and enter this word’s “card”.
-Now, if you want to search for another word, you don’t need to go back to the “search” screen, just type your new word while still in the old word’s definition card, the search will begin automatically.
+Now, if you want to search for another word, you don’t need to go back to the “search” screen, just type your new word while still in the word’s definition card, the search will begin automatically.